Word of Dante

 Mythology & Religion

 - Dante Alighieri's Divine Comedy is the Trope Namer, and the most famous example.
-Pretty much anything you think you know about Heaven, Hell, or Purgatory was probably popularized by Dante, though much of it was based off actual contemporary Church positions and local superstitions, which is still dominated by leftover bits of Roman and Greek mythology.
+Anything you think you know about Heaven, Hell, or Purgatory was probably popularized by Dante, though very little of it is supported by Biblical canon.
+Considerable portions were also based on contemporary Church positions and local superstitions, both of which were still dominated by leftover bits of Middle-Eastern, Roman and Greek mythology at the time.
 There are also some Real Life people (such as Francesca da Rimini and Count Ugolino) that we only know of through Dante's work and the early commentaries explaining it.
 Note that many of them, especially the souls found in the Inferno, could probably have gone without being mentioned.
 Many among that group had wronged Dante in some way, and the general consensus among modern critics of Inferno is that Dante included them for personal reasons.
-There are so many of these people that Inferno is 40-50% political satire and requires extensive knowledge of contemporary Italian politics to understand.
+There are so many of these people that some say Inferno is 40-50% political satire and requires extensive knowledge of contemporary Italian politics to understand.

-- Other texts called Apocrypha were conciously discarded as Christianity took shape, some for being considered total fiction and others for being outright heretical.
+- Other texts called Apocrypha were consciously discarded as Christianity took shape, some for being considered total fiction and others for being outright heretical.
 This category includes the Gnostic Gospels which get into very divergent beliefs compared to what Christianity became.
-Incidentally they contain no revelations as shocking as certain disreputable modern authors may claim to sell book.
+Incidentally they contain no revelations as shocking as certain disreputable modern authors may claim to sell books.

 - "Apocrypha" has a specific meaning in terms of biblical studies; it refers to Old Testament books present in Greek sources (such as the Septuagint) that aren't present in the Hebrew Tanakh.